2008 United States House of Representatives elections in Florida: District 20

+Predictions

 Results

 As expected, Debbie Wasserman Schultz easily won reelection, receiving over 77 percent of the vote.

 District 21

 Republican incumbent Lincoln Diaz-Balart (campaign website) had faced little more than token opposition since taking office in 1993.
 This year, however, the race was expected to be much tougher for Diaz-Balart, as the Democratic nominee, former Hialeah Mayor Raul L. Martinez (campaign website), is very well known in the area and could be a formidable challenger.
 CQ Politics forecasted the race as 'Leans Republican'.
 Rothenberg rated it as 'Pure Toss-Up.'
 Cook rated it as 'Republican Toss-Up'.
 Bush won 57% of the vote here in 2004 (CPVI=R+6).

 On May 22, 2008, Diaz-Balart did not attend a debate hosted by the South Florida AFL-CIO with Martinez due to scheduling and venue issues.
 A July 7 poll conducted by a noted Democratic polster, Sergio Bendixen, showed Diaz-Balart ahead of Martinez by a four-point margin, 41 to 37 percent, with 22 percent undecided.
 David Hill, the Diaz-Balart brothers' pollster, said Lincoln's internal polling shows the congressman with a 12-point lead over Martinez and a "double-digit advantage over his opponent in virtually every significant segment of the electorate."

 On August 1, 2008, a leading Washington analyst, Rothenberg Political Report, reported that they see a "possible re-election trouble for Lincoln Diaz-Balart".
 According to an August 14, 2008 Time article, Lincoln Diaz-Balart faces a competitive race.
 It also said that "Democratic voter registration in Miami-Dade County, as in other places, is up, and Republican registration is down."

 On August 25, 2008, Lincoln Diaz-Balart agreed to debate Martinez, at a Greater Miami Chamber of Commerce event at noon on October 8.
 On August 26, 2008, Martinez challenged Diaz-Balart to an additional debate in Denver, Colorado, which both candidates were visiting during the 2008 Democratic National Convention.

 In a SurveyUSA poll sponsored by Roll Call conducted in August 2008, Martinez led Diaz-Balart (48% to 46%) among likely voters.
 According to the poll, Diaz-Balart enjoyed 70% support from Cuban-Americans in the district.
 The poll's demographics (which were chosen by the pollster in 2008) are different from those of the district (based on the US census of 2000.)
 51% of those questioned were Hispanic (34% of respondents were Cuban and 17% were non-Cuban).
 The percentage of Hispanics in the district is higher at 69.7%.
 Later polls, however, showed Diaz-Balart back in the lead.